UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/admissions.md

 #### England

-England data include people admitted to hospital who already had a confirmed COVID-19 status at point of admission, and those who tested positive in the 24 hours previous to the reporting date whilst in hospital.
+England data include people admitted to hospital who already had a confirmed COVID-19 status at point of admission, and those who tested positive in hospital after admission.
 Inpatients diagnosed with COVID-19 after admission are reported as being admitted on the day prior to their diagnosis.
+Admissions to all NHS acute hospitals and mental health and learning disability trusts, as well as independent service providers commissioned by the NHS.
+Data are reported daily by trusts to NHS England and NHS Improvement.

 #### Northern Ireland